Goldstern's principle about unions of null sets: Introduction

-In Section 2, we will review Goldstern's proof and define our principle $\GP(\Gamma)$, which is the principle that replaces $\boldsig^1_1$ in Goldstern's theorem with a pointclass $\Gamma$.
-In Section 3, we will show the consistency of $\neg \GP(\all)$, where $\all$ is the pointclass of all subsets of Polish spaces.
-In Section 4, we will prove that $\GP(\all)$ is consistent with $\ZFC$.
-In Section 5, we will show that $\GP(\bolddelta^1_2)$ implies a combinatorial hypothesis.
-In Section 6 and 7, we will show that $\GP(\all)$ holds under $\ZF+\AD$ and in Solovay models respectively.
+In Section \ref{sec:review}, we will review Goldstern's proof and define our principle $\GP(\Gamma)$, which is the principle that replaces $\boldsig^1_1$ in Goldstern's theorem with a pointclass $\Gamma$.
+In Section \ref{sec:gppi11}, we will show $\GP(\boldpi^1_1)$.
+In Section \ref{sec:neggpall}, we will show the consistency of $\neg \GP(\all)$, where $\all$ is the pointclass of all subsets of Polish spaces.
+In Section \ref{sec:gpall}, we will prove that $\GP(\all)$ is consistent with $\ZFC$.
+In Section \ref{sec:gpdelta12}, we will show that $\GP(\bolddelta^1_2)$ implies a combinatorial hypothesis.
+In Section \ref{sec:determinacy}, we will show that $\GP(\all)$ holds under $\ZF+\AD$.
+In Section \ref{sec:largecardinals}, we will prove under large cardinal hypotheses that $\GP(\boldsig^1_n)$ and $\GP(\bolddelta^1_{n+1})$ can be separated for each $n \ge 2$.
+In Section \ref{sec:solovaymodel}, we will show that $\GP(\all)$ holds in Solovay models.
+In Section \ref{sec:otherideals}, we will show $\neg \GP(\Borel, \mathcal{E})$, where $\mathcal{E}$ is the $\sigma$-ideal generated by closed null sets.

-In this paper, we always assume $\ZF$ and the countable choice axiom for the reals.
-The axiom of choice is assumed in Sections 3 to 5 and 7, but not in the other sections.

 In the rest of the section, we review basic terminology.

 \begin{defi} Define relations $\le$ and $\le^*$ on $\omega^\omega$ as follows: for $x, x' \in \omega^\omega$,

 \end{defi}